14 killed, over 100 injured as explosion rocks seven-storey building in Bangladesh's capital | Law-Order

 14 killed, over 100 injured as explosion rocks seven-storey building in Bangladesh's capital

-The death toll is likely to increase as several people are feared trapped in the basement of the building, the paper said.The Rapid Action Battalions bomb disposal unit is heading to the spot to inspect the buildings.The injured were taken to Dhaka Medical College Hospital, said DMCH police outpost jspector Bacchu Miah.
+At least 14 people were killed and over 100 others injured on Tuesday in a powerful explosion at a seven-storey building here in Bangladesh's capital, police said.

-At least 14 people were killed and over 100 others injured on Tuesday in an explosion at a seven-storey building here in Bangladesh's capital, police said.
+Eleven firefighting units have been mobilised at the spot after the blast, which occurred around 4:50 pm (local time) at Old Dhaka's crowded Gulistan area, the fire service control room said.

-Several firefighting units were rushed to the spot after the blast, which occurred around 4:50 pm (local time), the bdnews24 news portal reported, citing the fire service control room.
+''Fourteen bodies have been found (so far) but the toll could rise as the rescue operation is underway,'' a fire service official told reporters.

 The building has several stores for sanitary products on the bottom floor and a branch of BRAC Bank was located in the building adjacent to it.